SciML/DiffEqDevDocs.jl/docs/src/alg_dev/convergence.md

     - `node2Errors`: Vector of the nodal l2 errors.

 * `N`: The number of simulations.
-* `auxdata`: Auxillary data of the convergence simluation.
+* `auxdata`: Auxiliary data of the convergence simulation.
 Entries can include:

     - `dts`: The dt's in the simulations.
     - `dxs`: The dx's in the simulations.